HelloWorld017/EconomyPotionShop/README.md

 2,3 | Potion Name or Id:Amplifier:Duration
 4 | Price

+Tips:
-Tip: Unit of duration is second.
+- Unit of duration is second.
+- Clear:0:0 in potion data makes a dispenser which deletes all of players' effects.
+- When 2nd line is insufficient, please use 3rd line.
+If not, 3rd line must be blank.